ocup0311/NOTE/@Diary/English.md

 </summary>

-> <mark>The remainder of</mark> the response header includes information about the response (e.g. when it was generated), the server, and how it expects the browser to handle the page (e.g. the X-Frame-Options: DENY line tells the browser not to allow this page to be embedded in an iframe in another site).
+> [The remainder of] the response header includes information about the response (e.g. when it was generated), the server, and how it expects the browser to handle the page (e.g. the X-Frame-Options: DENY line tells the browser not to allow this page to be embedded in an iframe in another site).

 </details>